 AGRI1 = CRPINC1 + CRPINC2 + ROOTINC + INCOTHAG + TRCRPINC +HOMEPRO - EXPLAND - EXCROP - EXLIV - EXPFDPR1 - EXPFDPR2

 The equation and its parts will be explained in full later on in this paper.
 Looking initially at the household portion it was determine that both the number of male and the number of female household members affects profit as well as the number of paid male workers.
 For land, it was determined that _, _, and _ were the three biggest determining factors.
 As we progress in combining these groups together, we expect to see education take a more prominent role as well as the type of crops on the land.
-We did notice that overall district1, and 1 did seem to be the most profitable in general and will further dive into how these two groups affect these districts in general.
+We did notice that overall district 10, and 11 (in reference to district 1) did seem to be the most profitable in general and will further dive into how these two groups affect these districts in general.

 Implementation